Get Started with a Free Water Consultation

 • Some pesticides

-Be sure to read carefully what your selected test identifies, as results will vary based on the make and model of the kit you’re looking at.
-Test results usually come back within seconds; you may have to spend some time deciphering the results.
+Results will vary based on the type of home water test kit and usually come back within seconds.
+However, you may have to spend some time deciphering the results.

 How Do You Use a Water Test Kit?

-Each test kit should come with instructions to test for various contaminants separately, along with the materials you’ll need to perform that specific test.
-Regardless of the test you’re starting with, you should let water run from the faucet for 10-20 seconds before collecting it to use for your tests.
+Each kit should come with instructions to test for various contaminants separately, along with the materials you’ll need to perform that specific test.
+Remember to let water run from the faucet for 10-20 seconds before collecting samples.

 Pros and Cons

 However, like most things in life, these DIY test kits aren’t perfect.
 For example, while they come with instructions, you may still wonder if you’re performing the test correctly and whether you can trust the results you see.
-You’ll also have to read and decipher those results on your own, which can be a challenge if you’ve never performed a water test before and don’t have extensive background knowledge on water issues in your area Finally, you’ll be on your own to determine what your next steps should be.
+You’ll also have to read and decipher those results on your own, which can be a challenge if you’ve never performed a water test before and don’t have extensive background knowledge on water issues in your area.
+Finally, you’ll be on your own to determine what your next steps should be if your test indicates a water problem.

 A Culligan water test can be an ideal alternative to paying for a DIY water test.
 Let’s learn more:

-You could pay up to $40 for a drinking water test kit that doesn’t do the work for you, but a local Culligan Water expert will conduct a basic test on your tap water for free.
+A local Culligan water expert will conduct a basic test on your tap water for free, with no obligation to make any sort of purchase.
 You’ll also have greater confidence knowing a certified professional has conducted your test and gathered accurate results.

 How Does It Work?